-A few respondents questioned what we mean by 'support bus services that help people get to and from healthcare appointments', because people need to get to healthcare services at different times of day.
-A few people said our proposal doesn't take into account that some people need to use multiple buses to get to their final destination, and so many of the bus services we support help people to get to non-subsidised buses and trains which they use to get to and from work and healthcare appointments and to do food shopping (27 mentions).
-Some people use to get to school and college (152 mentions).
+- A few respondents questioned what we mean by 'support bus services that help people get to and from healthcare appointments', because people need to get to healthcare services at different times of day. - A few people said our proposal doesn't take into account that some people need to use multiple buses to get to their final destination, and so many of the bus services we support help people to get to nonsubsidised buses and trains which they use to get to and from work and healthcare appointments and to do food shopping (27 mentions). - Some people said that we should also prioritise bus services which children and young people use to get to school and college (152 mentions).

 "For people in rural areas, public transport to the nearest town is usually needed in order to connect to buses to Norwich and all the facilities and services that are based there, so public transport other than commuter buses is needed."

 "Also vital to prioritise students getting to/from schools/colleges.
 It is essential to make sure that timings tie in with college/work so that they are used and also look at return timings as well."

 "What do you mean by other transport options?
 Officially we have non-direct options but it can take a couple of hours to get home from work with a lot of hanging around at bus stops, walking between stops and the multiplier effect of the regular delays per service."

-"The majority of bus services the exist in Norfolk are the only public transport there is already (due to the virtually non-existant train network) so this will be difficult to acheive."
+"The majority of bus services the exist in Norfolk are the only public transport there is already (due to the virtually non-existant train network) so this wil be difficult to acheive."

 "You are missing the point that any cut in service WILL be catastrophic to some people who have no other means of transportation."

 "This change will make it harder for people with learning disabilities who go to day services by bus.
 They are not able to use their bus passes before 9.30 am.
 If they buses are running in time for people to get to work, they would be before the time people can use their bus passes."

 "If there are not so many buses in the middle of the day it discriminates against people who need care and support to get up in the mornings.
 They would need to be up and ready much earlier to catch early buses.
-This is not always possible." -- --
+This is not always possible."

+"What about children getting to school and college?"